 Common to all three Denver Health Primary Care resident sites:

 - Caring for patients in a Federally Qualified Health Center with level 3 Patient Centered Medical Home distinction.
-We are able to provide access to the highest quality health care, whether for prevention, or acute and chronic diseases, regardless of ability to pay.
+We are able to provide access to the highest quality health care, whether for prevention, or acute and chronic diseases.

 - Diversity in patient populations, including age, ethnicity, and socioeconomic status.
 There are large Medicaid and Medicare populations and organizational discount savings programs available to uninsured and undocumented patients.
 Greater than 70% of each clinic’s population lives below the federal poverty level.